Last Updated on

 First Method: Using a fork, poke the ginger root tip until some juice comes out, then rub it on the affected area in your scalp.
-Massage it for some minutes and do not allow it to dry on your scalp.
+Massage it for a few minutes and do not allow it to dry on your scalp.

 Second Method: Get a fresh ginger root and peel off the outer layer, then cut it into small chunks.
 Using a small amount of water, blend the pieces until it turns into a fine paste

-Then, apply the paste to all over your scalp with your fingers or a brush.
-A brush will more preferable as it’s less messy and the paste will get evenly distributed on the scalp.
+Then, apply the paste all over your scalp with your fingers or a brush.
+A brush may be preferable as it’s less messy and the paste will get evenly distributed on the scalp.

-Once you’ve properly applied it to your scalp, massage it for some minutes and wrap your scalp with a towel to prevent it from drying.
+Once you’ve properly applied it to your scalp, massage it for some minutes and wrap your head with a towel to prevent it from drying.

-In the end, your scalp would feel the warming effect for some time as the Ginger juice stimulates your scalp and improves the flow of blood.
+In the end, your scalp will feel the warming effect for some time as the Ginger juice stimulates your scalp and improves the flow of blood.

-So, it’s essentially good if you start feeling the tingling and warm effect as it shows that the ginger juice has started working on your scalp, thereby reviving the dead follicles.
+So, it’s essentially good if you start feeling the tingling and warming effect as it shows that the ginger juice has started working on your scalp, thereby reviving the dead follicles.

-However, the good news is that the tingling will settle after some minutes.
+However, the good news is that the tingling will settle after a few minutes.
 You want to leave the ginger juice on your scalp for about 30 minutes, and then wash off using a mild shampoo.

 It’s recommended you carry out this exercise often (at least twice per week) for maximum results.

-Ideally, it takes between 2 to 3 months for a result to become noticeable, so stay constant and positive while doing it.
-With time, you’ll start noticing some baby hair growing on the affected area if you use this ginger juice hair treatment daily.
+Ideally, it takes between 2 to 3 months for results to become noticeable, so stay constant and positive while doing it.
+With time, you’ll start noticing some baby hairs growing on the affected area if you use this ginger juice hair treatment daily.

 Combine the ingredients together until they’re properly mixed and apply as mentioned above.

-Is There Any Side Effect of Ginger Juice For Hair Growth?
+Are There Any Side Effects of Ginger Juice For Hair Growth?

-You must understand that ginger juice can, sometimes, cause irritation to the scalp.
-If you’re someone with a sensitive scalp, the warming effect and tingling sensation would be quite disturbing.
+You should understand that ginger juice can, sometimes, cause irritation to the scalp.
+If you’re someone with a sensitive scalp, the warming effect and tingling sensation may be quite disturbing.
 Which is why it’s highly recommended to use oil with the juice.